fcostin/fakebuild_lint/readme.markdown

 *   no effort is made to parse / interpret f# code properly. results will be approximate.

+### answers to questions that no-one has asked (cf. "faq")

+*   isn't the target audience of this going to very small, and perhaps empty?
+    +   yep.
+*   why isn't this written in f#?
+    +   i like writing things in python.

 ### license

 *   BSD 2-clause